Delhi Durbar: Durbar of 1877

 Called the "Proclamation Durbar", the Durbar of 1877, for which the organisation was undertaken by Thomas Henry Thornton, was held beginning on 1 January 1877 to proclaim Queen Victoria as Empress of India by the British.
-The 1877 Durbar was largely an official event and not a popular occasion with mass participation like later durbars in 1903 and 1911.
-It was attended by the 1st Earl of Lytton—Viceroy of India, maharajas, nawabs and intellectuals.
+The 1877 Durbar was largely an official event and not a popular occasion with mass participation like the later durbars in 1903 and 1911.
+It was attended by the Lord Lytton, Viceroy of India, along with maharajas, nawabs, and intellectuals.

 Inside the Victoria Memorial in Calcutta is an inscription taken from the message of Queen Victoria presented at the 1877 Durbar to the people of India: